bigbluebutton/greenlight/README.md

 We invite your feedback, questions, and suggests about Greenlight too.
 Please post them to the [Greenlight mailing list](https://groups.google.com/forum/#!forum/bigbluebutton-greenlight).

 To help with organization and consistency, we have implemented a Pull Request template that must be used for all Pull Requests.
 This template helps ensure that the project maintainers can review all PRs in a timely manner.
 When creating a Pull Request, please provide as much information as possible.

+#### CIRM spec
+## local dev
+a Makefile have been done to simplify process: to build project apply this command: make local-build

+And you can access to local env with this URL: http://localhost:5000/b